The Day Everything Changes, but You Won’t NoticePin

 That day is today—the December solstice.

-So in a very scientific and real way, today is when we switch from the days getting shorter and shorter to the days getting longer and longer.
+So, in a very scientific and accurate way, today is when we switch from the days getting shorter and shorter to the days getting longer and longer.

 But I would like to challenge you to notice the difference right away.
 You won’t.

-Where I live, today will have 10 hours, 10 minutes, and 48 seconds of sunlight.
-That’s the shortest day of the year.
-Tomorrow?
-10 hours, 10 minutes, and 49 seconds.
+Where I live, I will have 10 hours, 10 minutes, and 48 seconds of sunlight on the shortest day of the year.
+I will have 10 hours, 10 minutes, and 49 seconds tomorrow.

 Changes in nature happen slowly like this.
 Changes in ourselves frequently do as well.
 I’ve said it many times because it’s true.
 Healing and learning do not happen overnight.
 It’s a process.
 It’s adding a second here, a minute there, and getting to the point where the day is hours longer.
 Then it’s adding another change and doing it again.

-So tomorrow, I’m not going to notice any change in the length of the day, but the change happened.
+So tomorrow, I won’t notice any change in the length of the day, but the change happened.
 I can count on that.